parthsarkar17/parthsarkar17/README.md

 Hi, I’m Parth!
-I'm a junior at Cornell University, majoring in math and computer science.
+I'm an undergrad at Cornell University, majoring in math and computer science.

 I'm interested in programming languages, machine learning, and compilers.
 I'm a functional programming fan!
 I also bake and cook